orb-community/orb-website/docs/docs.md

 # Documentation
-Find process-oriented instructions and descriptions below to help you get moving with Orb.

 ## Getting started
-Follow the steps below after setting up your [self-host installation](https://getorb.io/install/#self-host).
+Follow the steps below after logging in to your Orb Portal to get an Agent up and running.

 ### Register a new account.